Latin American Newsletters (LatinNews)

-JKC de Courcy, a publisher and information specialist with over 30 years’ experience, is Chief Executive of Intelligence Research Ltd, publishers of the LatinNews service.
+Joe de Courcy, a publisher and business-intelligence specialist with over 30 years’ experience, is Chief Executive of Intelligence Research Ltd, publishers of the LatinNews service.

 In 2000 Joe founded Intelligence Research Ltd, which shortly afterwards acquired China Watch (now owned by the Financial Times) and Latin American Newsletters.
 As well as developing Latin American Newsletters’ core subscription-publishing business, Joe has been the key driver in developing LatinNews Consulting, the company’s bespoke business-intelligence division.

-Alongside his work for Latin American Newsletters, from 2004-2010 Joe was commissioned by the UK government to specify and set up an early warning system for emerging health threats.
+From 2004-2012 Joe was commissioned by the UK government to specify and set up an early warning system for emerging health threats.
 This project included working with the G-7’s Global Health Security Initiative on a global early-alerting and reporting system for chemical and biological threats, and establishing a new open-access peer-reviewed journal - Emerging Health Threats Journal.
 Intelligence Research's 'Science & Security' consulting service grew out of this project.

 Jon Farmer is editor of our Latin American Weekly Report, the company’s flagship publication.
 He was previously editor of our regional reports.
 Just as comfortable sitting in front of a camera as a computer, he has made numerous media appearances on news networks such as the BBC and CNN – i.e. BBC World Service Ecuador’s police uprising in October 2010.
 Jon has also participated in panel discussions for Canning House on key political developments in Latin America (the Honduran coup d’état in June 2009 produced a particularly lively debate), he provided briefings for British ambassadors at Canning House before their departure for Latin America and breakfast briefings with Latin American ambassadors assuming their posts in London.
 Jon has worked in Central America, covering elections in Guatemala, El Salvador and Panama, and has travelled extensively across the entire region.
 A prodigious reader on and off topic, Jon’s special interests include governance and democracy; caudillismo and political leadership; and the challenge of national and indigenous identities.
 Jon has an MA in Latin American Studies from the Institute of Latin American Studies (later re-named Institute for the Study of the Americas), School of Advanced Studies, University of London, where he majored in the International Politics of Latin America and Economics of Latin America.
 Jon started his career in journalism at the New Statesman.
 He has written annual country reports for Jane’s Information Group.